umdaniel/Vertical-Farming/README.md

 # Vertical-Farming
-Go Produce is a online shopping experience geared to individuals looking to purchase produce from their local vertical farm.
+Go Produce is a online shopping experience geared to consumers looking to purchase produce from their local vertical farm.

 Our Mission: to bring high quality and affordable produce straight to you without any of the in betweens.